Information

 Implementation

 The autocomplete component needs JavaScript enabled in the user’s browser.
-If a user does not have JavaScript enabled the text field will behave as normal, without the autocomplete enhancements.
+If a user does not have JavaScript enabled the field will behave as a normal text input.

 Autocomplete expects there to be a suggestions endpoint to communicate with.